Diabetes Victoria Impact Awards

 We’re looking for people who:

-- Have showed passion for and commitment to Diabetes Victoria camps
+- Have shown passion for and commitment to Diabetes Camps Victoria

 - Have consistently been an enthusiastic, reliable and supportive team member